abdokaseb/AStar-C/README.md

 Tested on Arduino UNO:
-    It takes 1.83 second to find the goal (AT WAREST CASE) If the goal is blocked, It takes 2.57 seoncds (AT WAREST CASE) The Algorithm Written on one c file to easily move it to any Microcontroller
+    It takes 1.83 second to find the goal (AT WAREST CASE) If the goal is blocked, It takes 2.57 seoncds (AT WAREST CASE) The Algorithm Written on one C file to easily move it to any Microcontroller